patheard/saucelabs/README.md

-saucelabs
+SauceLabs
 =========

-JS unit testing with SauceLabs
+JS unit testing using Mocha and SauceLabs, based on the [grunt tutorial](https://saucelabs.com/docs/javascript-unit-testing-tutorial).